 That’s why social scientists at the University of California, Irvine are facing them head on, together.

-Our students, who comprise nearly 20 percent of the entire UCI student body, are in the conflict zones of the Middle East and teaching global awareness in Orange County high schools.
-They are in our groundbreaking behavioral economics labs, testing new methods to reduce traffic congestion, create better online marketplaces and prevent the spread of disease.
+Our students, who comprise 20 percent of the entire UCI student body, can be found in our groundbreaking behavioral economics labs, testing new methods to reduce traffic congestion, create better online marketplaces and prevent the spread of disease.
 They are in our brain, behavior, and cognitive robotics labs – mapping the structure of the human brain to understand how speech works in order to help restore it in victims of stroke, and building interactive robots aimed at improving social engagement in children with ADHD and autism.
 Our students are doing fieldwork in India, Africa, China – indeed, everywhere on the planet, exploring fundamental issues of peace, politics, population, migration and cross-cultural communication.

 Our faculty are breaking with convention to forge connections with computer science, engineering, the arts and the humanities.
 Interdisciplinary work with law, medicine and environmental science helps our researchers educate policy makers on the social, cultural and psychological factors impacting regulation and policy adoption, health and human behavior.